mhadimedia/mhadimedia.github.io/content/posts/the-drafts/index.md

     - issues with current normalized music
     - why almost every youth listens to music on a daily basis, full of statistics of spotify, youth, etc and why music is such a big industry etc
     - we cant tell people to stop listening to music without an alternative, and if quran is not that alternative then what is?

-- [ ]  issues with digital productivity
+- Issues with digital productivity
     - https://www.theatlantic.com/health/archive/2023/09/to-do-list-productivity-apps/675314/
         - Productivity is a source of anxiety for many people, tied to notions of self-worth.
 The tech industry capitalizes on this by selling digital tools for optimization.
         - Simple paper to-do lists are often more effective for getting things done than digital tools.
 Writing tasks down clears your mind and keeps the list physically present.